Gardening Gone Wild is the blog I share with other garden authors and photographers, including Fran Sorin and Saxon Holt.

 [Read more ->]

-Is it any wonder I’m such a fan of succulents?
+Is it any wonder I’m such a fan of succulent plants?
 In addition to being easy care, low-water and having architectural shapes, they send forth spectacular flowers.
 Some of the most amazing are those of aloes, most of which bloom in midwinter (in temperate climates).
-Shown above is Aloe x ‘David Verity’, in Patrick Anderson’s Fallbrook, CA garden.
+Shown above is Aloe x ‘David Verity’, in Patrick Anderson’s Fallbrook, CA succulent garden.
 [Read more ->]

 The Hawaii Tropical Botanical Garden (HTBG), a 40-acre, former estate garden near Hilo, occupies a rainforest canyon.
 The first plant that blew me away was this bromeliad near the visitor center.
 [Read more ->]

-If there’s a good thing about our too-hot Southern California summers, it’s that heat makes certain succulents turn color.
+If there’s a good thing about our too-hot Southern California summers, it’s that heat makes certain succulent plants turn color.
 A case in point is Aloe nobilis, which in my garden grows in nutrient-poor decomposed granite with minimal water.
 [Read more ->]

 These vignettes suggest water—flowing, tumbling, cascading, splashing or dripping water—yet there is none.
 Each illustrates the ingenuity of a garden designer in the dry, hot Southwest, where water is scarce.
 Yet the same concept, of creating the look of water, might apply to any garden.
 [Read more ->]